Despite my reference at one point that certain authors would have done well

 On my second reading, I noticed a few flairs in God Emperor

-that I doubt I missed the first time.
+that I doubt I caught the first time.

-One I haven’t seen mentioned elsewhere is the objectification
+One I haven’t seen mentioned elsewhere is illustrated

 and to individuals as “the Duncan”.